Skip to Site Header Skip to Main Content Skip to Footer

 Read More: Sleep Inertia: Current Insights [8]

 A lot happens during the deep sleep stage.
 Suppose you’ve ever had a rough night of sleep, tossing and turning, or experienced insomnia.
-You know deep sleep affects cognitive performance, especially your short—and long-term memory and your brain’s ability to absorb new information [7].
-It's a necessary part of our sleep process, but deep sleep is only one factor of a good night's sleep.
+You know deep sleep affects cognitive performance, especially your short—and long-term memory and your brain’s ability to absorb new information.
+It's a necessary part of our sleep process, but deep sleep is only one factor of a good night's rest.

 Deep sleep is the most restorative stage of sleep, and it's essential for our physical and mental health.
 So, is there a way to improve our deep sleep?
-Yes, with 10 practical tips and tricks, you can learn more about how to get more deep sleep and start enjoying its benefits.
+Yes, with a few practical tips and tricks, you can increase your deep sleep and start enjoying its benefits.

 Find Your Deep Sleep Sweet Spot